 For the minimalists:

-If you want to go smaller than the generally-recommended 8’x10’ minimum, the 9.5’x5’ Etowah Outfitters MUST is the same weight as the 10’x10’ AQ Safari but in a tougher PU-coated nylon.
-We were impressed by just how compact the MUST tarps can get for storage.
+If you want to go smaller than the generally-recommended 8’x10’ minimum, the 6’x10′ Etowah is the same weight as the 10’x10’ AQ Safari but in a tougher PU-coated nylon.
+We were impressed by just how compact the this tarp can get for storage.
 The single-panel design means there’s no interior seams, so waterproofing is excellent, and it comes with six three-sided aluminum stakes (the kind experts recommend).
-If you want to go even smaller, down to just barely enough for top-only cover of one person, the silnylon 8’x5’ Etowah Outfitters MUST is crazy light and compact at just 6.7 ounces (10.5 oz with the guy wires and stakes), but you’ll really start pushing the limits of acceptable durability and functionality.
+If you want to go even smaller, down to just barely enough for top-only cover of one person, the silnylon 8’x5’ Etowah MUST is crazy light and compact at just 8 ounces (add a little more for the guy wires and stakes), but you’ll really start pushing the limits of acceptable durability and functionality.
 For example, the silnylon material is just too slippery to be used as a stretcher or sled.

 Paria Sanctuary Siltarp